-KS1&2 have a 15-minute break in the morning session and children in KS1 have another break in the afternoon session.
+All children have a 15-minute break in the morning session and children in KS1 another break in the afternoon session.

 Lunchtime

 School meals are cooked on the premises.
 There is a choice of dishes each day and this always includes a vegetarian option.
 Jacket potatoes need to be ordered by prior arrangement with the kitchen.